alexmdodge/wp-docker-integrator/README.md

 alias wpcli-docker="docker exec eosense-wp wp"
 ```

 And you're set!
-You can now use WP Cli commands with,
+You can now use WP CLI commands like the following,

 ```
 wpcli-docker user create test test@email.com